-To me there is nothing that can taste better than Samosa – a deep fried crispy potato patti very popular in India.
-As much as I love them they are very time consuming to make at home and of course they use too much oil.
+To me, there is nothing that can taste better than Samosa – a deep-fried crispy potato patty, very popular in India.
+As much as I love them they are very time consuming to make at home and of course, they use too much oil.
 I wanted a quick, no oil, less tedious version of Samosa and here it is…..
-Steam, Mash, Bake
+Steam, Mash, Bake!

-- I use Epicure steamer to steam the potatoes for 6-8 min.
-(If you don’t have a steamer peel and cut potatoes into 1 inch cubes, boil them for 15 mins.
-Add ½ tsp salt and pinch of turmeric/1/8th tsp of turmeric while they are boiling.
-Strain water).
-Peel the steamed potatoes
+- I use an Epicure steamer to steam the potatoes for 6-8 minutes.
+(If you don’t have a steamer peel and cut potatoes into 1-inch cubes, and boil them for 15 minutes.
+Add 1/2 teaspoon of salt and a pinch of turmeric, up to 1/8 of a teaspoon, while they are boiling.
+Strain the water.)

-- In a pan dry roast cumin seeds, mustard seed, curry leaves.
-Add onions, green chillies, ginger, roast them for 2mins.
+- In a pan, dry roast the cumin seeds, mustard seeds, and curry leaves.
+Add the onions, green chilies, and ginger and roast them for 2 minutes.

-- Add salt, turmeric powder and squeeze ½ lemon.
+- Add salt, turmeric powder and squeeze the juice of a half lemon.

-- Add mashed potato and mix well.
-Add cilantro, garam masala, chilli powder, and chat/amchur powder.
-Add some water if sticking at the bottom.
-Let it cook for 2 to 3 min.
+- Add cilantro, garam masala, chili powder, and chat/amchur powder.
+Add some water if it’s sticking at the bottom.
+Let it cook for 2 to 3 minutes.
 Mix well and keep it aside.

 To make Samosas:

-- Line the baking tray with silicon mat or parchment paper
+- Line the baking tray with a silicone mat or parchment paper.

-- Pour 2 cups of luke warm water in a medium size bowl.
+- Pour 2 cups of lukewarm water into a medium-size bowl.

 - Peel or cut the entire outer brown layer of the bread.

-- Moist the bread by dipping the 4 corners of the bread for 1-2 sec.
-Make sure the bread is not too wet or it will start breaking
+- Moisten the bread by dipping the 4 corners of the bread for 1-2 seconds.
+Make sure the bread is not too wet or it will start breaking.

 - Bring the two edges of the bread together with the filling in the middle.
 Make sure the edges overlap each other.
 Now press the bottom edge to join the upper edges to create a cone shape.